Car repairs can be costly. Here are some tips that can help save a few dollars on those car repairs.

 A car is one of the significant investments that we make and sometimes accepting the fact that the vehicle needs to be let go can be extremely hard.
 Cars like houses depreciate over time, in fact, the moment it goes out of the dealership, depreciation already started.
 In a year, the car’s value, though brought brand new, competes with used vehicles.

-No vehicle last forever, if it did be prepared to spend a considerable amount of money on maintenance and upkeep.
-So when considering whether to keep or sell the vehicle, assess first how much repair has been done on the car or are you willing to wait for the car to start falling apart before selling it.
+In summary, no vehicle last forever.
+If it did be prepared to spend a considerable amount of money on maintenance and upkeep.
+So when considering whether to keep or sell the vehicle, assess first how much repair has been done on the car.
+And are you willing to wait for the car to start falling apart before selling it.
 It is advisable to sell the car when it reaches five years old or when their failure rate is higher than at any time in their life.
 The car usually starts to go wrong more from about 60,000 miles.